walterfreeman/phy211/syllabus.md

 religious faith or life stance, or your participation in the democratic process or civic discourse.
 You might also miss class due to an unexpected emergency such as a car accident.

-If you will have regular Friday absences (for instance, if you are an athlete-student), you should be in a Tuesday/Thursday recitation section.
+If you will have regular Friday absences (for instance, if you are an athlete-student), you should be in a Tuesday/Thursday recitation section; if you are not, contact <phyacademics@syr.edu> to transfer to one.
 We will not excuse any absences for athletic travel on Fridays.

 **If you miss an isolated lecture class**, you may be able to catch up during the recitation immediately following the class you miss.
 You are always welcome to come to my office hours for help (and should do so).

 **If you miss recitation**, send a note to your recitation TA and to Chandler Martin explaining your absence.
 You may come visit Chandler in the Physics
-Clinic the following Monday to work through the recitation exercise with him; he will give you credit for recitation attendance and participation, so long as you don't abuse this system.
+Clinic the following Monday from 1-4 PM to work through the recitation exercise with him; he will give you credit for recitation attendance and participation, so long as you don't abuse this system.

 **If you are late turning in a homework assignment**, you should describe the reason it is late to your TA and get their permission to turn it in late.
 (We will generally grant homework extensions for the reasons outlined above or in other situations where granting a homework extension will help you learn physics.)
 Everyone may turn in *one* homework assignment up to a week late without giving a reason by writing on the top of it "This is my one late submission" and turning it in at the next recitation.
-Otherwise, we won't accept late homework without a reason (and won't accept homework more than three days late without a *very* good reason).
+Otherwise, we won't accept late homework without a reason (and won't accept homework more than three days late without a compelling reason).

 **If you miss a group quiz** for a good reason (detailed above), we will replace its grade with the grade you get on the corresponding exam held the next week.
 To be eligible to do this, unless the situation is an emergency, you must contact your GTA and Walter and explain the reason for your absence and get it approved ahead of time, and then